bazelbuild/bazel-website/contributing.md

 To quickly search through Bazel's source code, use [Bazel Code Search](https://source.bazel.build/).
 You can navigate Bazel's repositories, branches, and files.
 You can also view history, diffs, and blame information.
 To learn more, see the
 [Bazel Code Search User Guide](https://www.bazel.build/browse-and-search-user-guide.html).

+## Using Bazel Continuous Integration

+To get started with the Bazel CI system, see [Bazel Continuous Integration](https://github.com/bazelbuild/continuous-integration/blob/master/docs/user.md).
+To monitor the tests and builds of your Bazel contributions, use the [Bazel CI Dashboard](https://ci.bazel.build/).